 All offerings shall be counted by at least two authorized persons before the funds are removed from the church building.
-An offering receipts form shall be signed in duplicate by those counting the offering, with one copy going to the treasurer and the other to the pastor.
+An offering receipts form shall be signed.
 A record shall be kept of all receipts and disbursements of the local assembly and of all individual giving.

 Section 3.
 Pastoral Remuneration

-The pastor shall be remunerated for his services by a salary or by other means agreed upon by the church board and himself.
-The church board shall review the pastor's remuneration at least annually.
+The pastor shall be remunerated for their services by a salary or by other means agreed upon by the church board and the pastor.
+The church board shall review the pastor’s remuneration at least annually.